-WELD333W Project Fabrication and Design (4 Credits)

-This course covers the basics of welding design and project fabrication.
+WELD333W Project Fabrication and Design (4 Credits) This course covers the basics of welding design and project fabrication.
 Topics include estimating of typical welding costs, controlling distortion and developing welding procedure specifications.

+ling distortion and developing welding procedure specifications.
 Students will learn the layout of plate and sheet metals and the proper use of jigs, fixtures and positioners.
 Although not a formal capstone course, this is one of the final courses required in the Associates degree.
 Students must be able to safely perform practical projects with minimum supervision in the lab.